-Jen joined Dovel & Luner after establishing a track record of success as a litigator and in-house counsel for some of the most innovative technology companies in the world.
+Jen Ghaussy joined Dovel & Luner after establishing a track record of success as a litigator and in-house counsel for some of the most innovative technology companies in the world.

 Jen graduated from Harvard Law School (cum laude) in 2008 after completing a degree in Middle East and Asian Languages and Cultures (summa cum laude) at Columbia in 2004.
 After law school, Jen worked at two elite firms before joining Uber Technologies in 2013 as their second lawyer.
 During Uber’s early years, she managed the majority of Uber’s global regulatory matters, served as the first product counsel for UberX and Uber Eats, and oversaw Uber’s litigation docket.